Arizona Robbins; Cuban food; dancing in her underwear

 In recent months, Callie has become closer to her father – however, her relationship with her mother remains strained – mainly due to Callie's relationship with Arizona.
 The survivor of a very serious car accident, Callie recently gave birth to a beautiful baby girl named Sofia.

 Callie is the sort of woman who has had to stand on her own two feet most of her life.
 She's a passionate, hot-blooded young woman who isn't afraid to ruffle feathers in the typically male dominated hospital environment.
-Most recently, Callie had to make the choice to amputate Arizona’s leg in order to save her life.
+Callie had to make the choice to amputate Arizona’s leg in order to save her life.
 Even though she couldn’t make the conference, Callie gave a TED Talk about cartilage over a web broadcast.

 She’s blessed with a rich, smoky voice and has the acting chops to take full advantage of it.